 The blackcurrants most attractive feature is its distinctive taste and aroma.Providing manufacturers with an opportunity to extend their brand range and stimulate demand for product lines.

 In agriculture, New Zealand is recognised as one of the most technologically developed countries in the world.
 New Zealand leads the world in the cultivation of everyday food such as vegetables, kiwifruits, apples and, berries.
 The highly developed technology used to grow these and other produce is also applied to blackcurrant cultivation.

 The New Zealand blackcurrant industry is becoming a significant presence in the domestic and international market in terms of its varied development, enhanced flavours, and increased levels Vitamin C. Its significant presence is also due to the fruit’s resistance to pests and disease and its potential for commercial markets.
 New Zealand leads the world in environmentally friendly controls for the integrated management of blackcurrant pests and diseases.

-In the nutritional analysis carried out by the Crop and Food Research Institute (NZ government research centre), New Zealand blackcurrants were found to have higher contents of anthocyanins and other phytochemicals, than was found in blackcurrant grown in other countries.
-Dr. Caloryn Lister of the New Zealand Crop and Food Institute Ltd. showed that anthocyanin content is 250-500mg per 100g (average) in European blackcurrant and 570mg per 100g (average) in New Zealand blackcurrant.
+In the nutritional analysis carried out by the Plant and Food Research Institute (NZ government research centre), New Zealand blackcurrants were found to have higher contents of anthocyanins and other phytochemicals, than was found in blackcurrant grown in other countries.
+The New Zealand Plant and Food Institute Ltd. showed that anthocyanin content is 250-500mg per 100g (average) in European blackcurrant compared to 570mg per 100g (average) in New Zealand blackcurrant.
 In addition, the New Zealand blackcurrant variety 'Ben Ard' contains more than 700mg/100g.